aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

   1. The server-side is already configured and we are not going to change it.
 We are using Vite as a bundler so as you save your work the localhost browser automatically updates with your changes - you don't need to refresh your webpage to see the changes you've made.
   2. The front-end has react components that are already written and stylised for you.
   3. Components are stylised and configured using [Tailwindcss](https://tailwindcss.com/).
 You are welcome to read the code to understand what is going on but not expected to make any styling changes.
+  4. There is a hooks file which exports some React hooks which have been `typed` so we can use them with TypeScript

 </details>